Adsense Top Bar

 On April 18, following my sixth session, I remember wondering about what had happened to my familiar neck and back pain.
 Was it fading?
 I was also feeling slightly more energetic.
 Was this just a placebo, or a direct result of acupuncture?

 So, I persevered for another month.
 Then reality finally hit: Bitcoin was faltering, leaving me running short of cash.
 Just as in 2022, the rebound of April had proven to be a dead cat bounce.
-On top of that, I was tired of waking up early every Monday morning.
+On top of that, I was tired of getting up early every Monday morning for the massage.
 Endorphin rushes might be nice, but there are cheaper ways of obtaining them (such as teaching 8 lessons in a row on iTalki!)
 If acupuncture was truly working, then why did I need to go back again and again for more?
 I had given it long enough, I reasoned.
 It was time to end this experiment.

 Another acupuncture place, Central Coast TCM, in Wyong (Australia, 2026)